iamnewton/dotfiles/.github/MAINTAINING.md

 *ALL PULL REQUESTS* being approved must:

 * be approved by at least 2 reviewers, one of which should come from a code owner from within the [CODEOWNERS](./CODEOWNERS) file, unless submitted by a Maintainer or above.
-* be up-to-date and have no conflicts with the master branch.
+* be up-to-date and have no conflicts with the main branch.
 * be covered by a test either by a previously-failing test, an existing test that covers the entire functionality of the submitted code, or new tests that verify any new/changed behavior.
 * have all tests pass and follow established conventions.
 * not drop the test coverage percentages, unless the specific case is considered reasonable by maintainers.